TJVH0304/edubot/README.md

 To obtain the trajectory csv files for the task 2.1.2 points, triangle, figure eight, pick and place, and stacking, one can simply run the _robot\_*.py_ files in _api/_.
 This then saves the csv file which is read by the controller nodes.

+To generate the path for the multiple orientations of a point (task 2.2), one can run ***.

 To obtain the csv file for the angular velocities (task 3.3), one can run ***.

 To obtain the workspace plot, one can run ***.